 What is skin gambling?

-Millions of pounds are spent each year on ‘skin gambling’ – a growing trend of cryptocurrency betting that found its origins in video gaming.
-As part of Parent Zone’s #LetsTalkAboutGambling campaign, staff writer Yusuf Tamanna explains the roots of the craze and how over one in 10 11-16 year-olds have used it to gamble.
+Millions of pounds are spent each year on ‘skin gambling’ – a growing trend of virtual currency betting that found its origins in video gaming.
+Parent Zone explains the roots of the craze.

 The history of skins

 In 2000, the first-person shooter game Counter-Strike - where players fought terrorists in warzones across the world - was released and grew in popularity because, unlike other war titles made for PC, it boasted striking realism in its designs.

 As its fan base expanded, Valve, the game’s publishers, began introducing different weapons and intricate plots and, in 2003 Valve launched Steam, a multi-player platform designed to distribute PC games online.
 It offered players with installations to new games, as well as community features including friends lists and in-game chat.
 Though initially designed for use on Microsoft Windows, Steam is now available on OS X and Linux operating systems, as well as app versions for iOS and Android.

 In a bid to breathe new life into the game, Valve released an update called Counter-Stroke: Global Offensive (CS:GO) in 2012.
 The game remained fundamentally the same, the major difference being players could now get decorative covers for their weapons known as ‘skins’.